porsche-design-system/porsche-design-system/packages/components/src/components/link-tile/link-tile.examples.md

 ## Basic

 An `img` or `picture` tag has to be provided in the slot of the `p-link-tile` component.

 Additionally, the properties `href`, `description` and `label` are required.
 The `description` property is used as a teaser with a more detailed description of the link and where it leads to.

 The `label` property is used to describe the anchor.

 <Playground :markup="basic"></Playground>

 ## Aspect Ratio

-The height of the component depends on the given aspect ratio.
+The component takes its height from the width provided and places the image via `object-fit cover`.
+Therefore, you can change the height by using different aspect ratios.

 <Playground :markup="aspectRatioMarkup">
   <label>